Principal: Candace Rotruck

 What Makes Our School Unique?

 J. W. Alvey Elementary has a history of community service.
 Following the tsunami that devastated many of the countries bordering the Indian Ocean in 2004, a fifth grade class wanted to help the affected people.
 Their desire to help blossomed into Alvey's first Walk-a-thon in which Alvey students raised over $26,000 to donate to the Red Cross to aid tsunami victims.
 As a result of our second Walk-a-thon in 2005, our students raised money to purchase a car for a family displaced by hurricane Katrina.
 The following year, our students donated to the building of the Pentagon Memorial, and as a result, our Sinsing Sunrays chorus group was invited to perform at the dedication of the Memorial.
-Other groups our students have helped are the American Heart Association, Barn Transition Housing, the Rainbow Riding Center, and the Leukemia and Lymphoma Society.
+Other groups our students have helped are the American Heart Association, Barn Transition Housing, the Rainbow Riding Center, the Leukemia and Lymphoma Society, the Boys and Girls Club of Manassas, and the Food Bank.
 At Alvey, we not only believe that it is important teach state standards, but also to teach the importance of community service.